Combustibility and flammability: Flash point

 A material's flash point is a metric of how easy it is to ignite the vapor of the material as it evaporates into the atmosphere.
-It is defined as the lowest material temperature required for fuel oils in the materials to begin to give off flammable vapors in the quantity high enough to support a flash of fire when ignited by an external source.
+It is defined as the lowest material temperature required for fuel oils in the materials to begin to give off flammable vapors in a quantity high enough to support a flash of fire when ignited by an external source.
 A lower flash point indicates higher flammability.
 Materials with flash points below 100 F are regulated in the United States by OSHA as potential workplace hazards.

 Flame point

 The flame point of a material is a temperature value at which sustained flame can be supported on the material once ignited by an external source.
 Once the flame point of a material is reached, it produces enough fuel vapors or oils to support continuous burning.

 Flammability or explosive range

-The lower flammability limit or lower explosive limit (LFL/LEL) represents the lowest air to fuel vapor concentration required for combustion to take place when ignited by an external source, for any particular chemical.
+The lower flammability limit or lower explosive limit (LFL/LEL) represents the lowest air to fuel vapor concentration required for combustion to take place when ignited by an external source, for any chemical.
 Any concentration lower than this could not produce a flame or result in combustion.
 The upper flammability limit or upper explosive limit (UFL/UEL) represents the highest air to fuel vapor concentration at which combustion can take place when ignited by an external source.
 Any fuel-air mixture higher than this would be too concentrated to result in combustion.
 The values existing between these two limits represent the flammable or explosive range.
-Within this threshold, give an external ignition source, combustion of the particular fuel would likely happen.
+Within this threshold, given an external ignition source, combustion of the particular fuel would likely happen.